monir-codes/SSC-Tutor-AI/README.md

 </div>

 ## 🌟 Introduction
 SSC Tutor AI is the first dedicated AI-powered educational platform designed specifically for students under the Bangladesh (NCTB) curriculum.
-Our mission is to provide high-quality **free education, SSC suggestions, chapter-wise explanations, mock tests, and smart learning (shikkha)** using advanced AI technology.
+Our mission is to provide high-quality **free education, SSC suggestions, chapter-wise explanations, mock tests, and smart learning** using advanced AI technology.

 Whether you need help with Physics, Math, Biology, Chemistry, or Bangla, SSC Tutor AI is available 24/7.
 It provides the **best free AI tutor** experience, ensuring you ace your exams!